 Road to MLKFuture

-View the final designs for the MLK Jr. Memorial Library Modernization, beginning spring 2017.
+View the final designs for the MLK Jr. Memorial Library Modernization.

-The Martin Luther King Jr. Memorial Library, D.C.’s central library, closed March 4, 2017 for three years to undergo a major modernization.
+The Martin Luther King Jr. Memorial Library, D.C.’s central library has closed for three years to undergo a major modernization.

 Visitors to the renovated flagship building will enjoy a new, inspiring, and transparent entryway; sculptured monumental stairs; large auditorium and conference center; creative spaces for fabrication, music production and art creation; ground level café with patio; double-height reading room; large, interactive children’s space; expanded special collections space for researchers and local history enthusiasts; and a roof top event space with terrace.

 The MLK Library, once the $208 million transformation is complete, will become the center of activity for the already vibrant downtown area.
 The modernized library will reopen in 2020 with more than 100,000 square feet of additional space for the public.

 The DC Public Library is committed to offering library services during construction, especially those services that are unique to the MLK Library.
 The overall renovation budget must cover both the costs for the new library and costs for temporary services.
 Therefore, the library will not be able to replicate all central library services during construction.